-A skipper's licence is proof that the person in charge of the boat is capably of sailing it and has the knowledge required for TOURIST navigation, sailing safety, elementary engine mechanics, meteorology, fire protection and also has a radio operator's certificate for the boat's VHF set.
+A skipper's licence is proof that the person in charge of the boat is capable of sailing it and has the knowledge required for tourist navigation, sailing safety, elementary engine mechanics, meteorology, fire protection and also has a radio operator's certificate for the boat's VHF set.

 However experienced you are in handling a boat, you will feel safer if emergency numbers are to hand, so that you can phone in case of danger or if you need assistance.

 112 Public Emergency Centre

 193 Fire Department

 195 Sea search and rescue (VHF Channel 16)